Au pair: Belgium

 Providing childcare is the main responsibility of an au pair, though the host family may also request some light housework.
 All tasks are defined in the official au pair contract and cannot be changed by the au pair or the host family.
 The au pair receives free board and lodging, and is entitled to food and accommodation in cases of illness and holidays.
 She also has her own bedroom and key to the house.
 The host family subscribes to health and accident insurance, as well as an insurance for potential repatriation costs for the au pair.

 In Belgium, an au pair is entitled to at least 450 euros pocket money per month, deposited to her bank account.
 The au pair is entitled to the full amount of monthly pocket money in cases of illness and during holidays.
-Au pairs are not allowed to work more than 4 hours a day (babysitting hours included) and 20 hours per week, spread out over a maximum of 6 days a week.
-Au pair are entitled to at least one day off per week and at least one whole weekend a month.
+Au pairs are not allowed to work more than 4 hours per day (babysitting hours included) and 20 hours per week, spread out over a maximum of 6 days per week.
+Au pairs are entitled to at least one day off per week and at least one whole weekend per month.
 Holiday entitlement is not regulated in Belgium, but it is recommended that an au pair receives a minimum of 2 weeks' holiday.